 Forms of astrology show up in many belief systems across various ancient cultures.
 Noblemen in Ancient China considered sunspots and eclipses to be omens of good times or bad times to come for their emperor.
 By around the middle of the second millennium BC, the Babylonians and Sumerians had many divination practices.
 They analyzed spots on animals’ entrails, and they watched the stars and planets to track where their gods were in the sky.

-Earth, Sun and Stars
+Earth, Sun, and Stars

 Picture an imaginary line beginning at the Earth and out into space, beyond our solar system, through the Sun.
 Next, picture Earth traveling in its orbit around the Sun for a full year.
-The imaginary line rotates too, pointing toward different stars on its trip around the Sun and “drawing” a disc.
+The imaginary line rotates, too, pointing toward different stars on its trip around the Sun and “drawing” a disc.
 All of the stars near that imaginary disc are in the zodiac.
 The constellations that the imaginary line points toward during the year are the constellations of the zodiac.

 - Aries, March 21-April 19